 - RUSS - Direxion Daily Russia Bear 3x Shares ETF

 - XRU - Currency Shares Russian Ruble Trust ETF

 This should have you covered for any investing strategy you want to utilize with Russian exchange-traded funds.

 Also, take note that two of the funds on this list are triple leveraged ETFs (RUSL and RUSS).
-And of those two funds, one is also and inverse (short) fund - RUSS.
+And of those two funds, one is also an inverse (short) fund—RUSS.
 Be extra careful with those funds, as they are not for those with weak stomachs and are more for advanced traders with complex investing strategies.

 BRIC investing originated because the four countries were similar in size and economic status and considered to be emerging markets.
-And while that has changed over the years, it is still a popular grouping for investors.
-And especially for ETF investors.
+And while that has changed over the years, it is still a popular grouping for investors—especially ETF investors.

 - BIK - SPDR S&P BRIC 40 ETF

 - BKF - iShares MSCI BRIC Index ETF

 - EEB - Claymore BNY Mellon BRIC ETF